hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `auth_string` - (Optional) AUTH String set on the instance.
+This field will only be populated if auth_enabled is true.

 ## Attributes Reference